 Though all latest laptop models have a touchpad, many of us still prefer to use a separate mouse.
 If you have desktop PC then we cannot use the computer without a mouse.
 However, we use mouse only for defined tasks and do not get the full benefit of using it.
 In this article, you will find 10 tips to use mouse for additional benefits that can drastically improve your productivity.
+Also, learn how to fix mouse or touch pad problems in Windows.

 Using Mouse with Modifier Keys